anneiric/Hacktoberfest/README.md

 2017 and 2018 Hactoberfest tshirts
 How can a beginner participate?
 For beginners, they are saying that you could make contributions to documentation for some projects.
 But this also needs some level of effort.
-When I heard about Hacktoberfest, I just registered and leave it there without doing any contributions.
-But then I go through the list projects I find out some too easy projects to contribute to.
-So I`m listing here four Github repositories anyone can contribute to, it’s too easy, you just need to add your Github profile name etc in their readme file.
+When I heard about Hacktoberfest, I just registered and left it there without doing any contributions.
+But as I went through the list projects I found some too easy projects to contribute to.
+So I'm listing here four Github repositories anyone can contribute to, it’s very easy; you just need to add your Github profile name etc in their readme file.
 Some of them have instructions on how to contribute.
-So let’s do it
+So let’s do it!
 Step 1: Register or login to github.com
 Step 2: Register to Hacktoberfest.
 Step 3: Contribute to these five repositories or any others repositories you like, check instructions to contribute in each repositories.